Free Crochet Shamrock Pattern

 You can find a printer-friendly PDF version of this pattern on Ravelry or Etsy.
 The premium version of the pattern includes detailed, full-color photo illustrations for each step.

-Crochet Shamrock Hair Clip Pattern
+Crochet Shamrock and Rainbow Pattern

 Materials: